-1. 2012, Ottawa, Ontario: Never before or since has the NHL been able to secure an artist more relevant to the era or its players.
-Vivid is the memory of watching a handful of NHLers themselves sneak out of the dressing room and onto the ice’s shadows (smartphones out) to watch Drake‘s intermission set.
+1. 2012, Ottawa, Ontario: Never before, or since, has the NHL been able to secure an artist more relevant to the era or its players.
+Vivid is the memory of watching a handful of NHLers themselves sneak out of the dressing room and onto the ice’s shadows (smartphones alight) to watch Drake‘s intermission set.
 At the time, Drizzy — who cheesed with the players in the dressing room and signed autographs for them — called it “one of the greatest honours I have ever received.”

 That, of course, was before he was honoured with the No. 1 spot on this rankings list.